marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 ### Boat Cruise

-Join us for a boat cruise along the Baltimore harbor on Saturday morning of July 26th.
+Join us for brunch on a boat cruise along the Baltimore harbor on Saturday morning of July 26th.
 [Click here to find out more about the cruise line]("http://www.spiritcruisesbaltimore.com/Baltimore/ship")

 #### Reservations